makrai/notes/ignat-2305-perspective-nlp-llm-PhD.md

   * integrate external reasoning systems, such as
     * calculators, python interpreters, knowledge retrieval from databases, or search engines (Schick+ 2023; Mialon+ 2023)
-2. Grounded reasoning in the physical real world.
-While current models generate
+2. Grounded reasoning in the physical real world
   * linguistically plausible responses that are nonsensical or unrealistic in practice.
 To address this issue, one direction is to explore ways to
   * incorporate external knowledge sources, multimodal data, or simulated world
-3. Responsible reasoning in social contexts.
-With increasing numbers of applications that use NLP models, it is foreseeable that
+3. Responsible reasoning in social contexts
+  * increasing numbers of applications that use NLP models, it is foreseeable
-  * models will need to make complicated decisions that involve moral reasoning as intermediate steps.
-For example,
+  * models will need to make complicated decisions that involve moral reasoning as intermediate steps
-  * when creating a website, there may be moral choices to consider such as catering towards certain subpopulations, or overly optimizing for user attention or click-through rates
+  * eg when creating a website, there may be moral choices to consider
+    * eg catering towards certain subpopulations, or overly optimizing for user attention or click-through rates
   * These decision principles are pervasive in our daily life, across small and
   * different social contexts and cultural backgrounds (Jin+ 2023b; Hendrycks+ 2021)
   * interdisciplinary collaboration with domain experts and policymakers needed
-4. Formally defining reasoning and designing proper evaluation framework.
-There
+4. Formally defining reasoning and designing proper evaluation framework
   * LLMs start to make the difference between knowledge and reasoning blurry –
   * when a model memorizes a reasoning pattern, does it count as the mastery of
   * increasing mastery of templated solutions by pattern matching, which seems to be the reasoning that many want.
 Fundamentally, it leads to a question
-  * what are the sparkles of intelligence that humans excel at, and how different are these from empirically learning how to do template matching.
+  * what are the sparkles of intelligence that humans excel at, and how different are these from empirically learning how to do template matching
   * then how to test models’ reasoning skills.
 We face problems such as
   * data contamination, Goodhart’s law (a dataset failing to reflect the skill once it is exploited), and a
-  * lack of reliable metrics to evaluate multi-step reasoning.
+  * lack of reliable metrics to evaluate multi-step reasoning
-5. Analyzing how prompts help reasoning.
-There are
+5. Analyzing how prompts help reasoning
   * two types of prompting to inspect: in-context learning and chain of thought
   * conditioning on in-context examples has a similar effect to finetuning the model (Akyürek+ 2022), and researchers start to